moe3344/The_Last_Show/README.md

 - ChatGPT has a free tier.
 If you're careful, you won't have to pay anything.
 If you're over the free tier, you could create a new free account (will give you new API Key)

-## :heavy_plus_sign: Bonus Marks
-- You can grab 10 extra points if you orchestrate different steps of the `create-obituary` Lambda function with [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html).
-You would have to orchestrate 4 Lambda functions:
-  - `generate-obituary` that uses ChatGPT
-  - `read-obituary` that uses Amazon Polly
-  - `store-files` that uses Cloudinary to store both the picture and speech
-  - `save-item` that uses DynamoDB to store a new item
-- You must create all the infra using Terraform
-- Step Functions won't send you a response right away, but the app still needs to find out when the workflow is finished and add a new obituary to the front-end
-- No partial implementation is considered.
-If the implementation doesn't work properly from beginning to end, there will be no bonus marks for the assignment